Muniox/blog-megak-back/README.md

 ## What has not been accomplished on the back-end

-- Hashing passwords with salt
+- [ ] Hashing passwords with salt
-- The category is hardcoded, but it should be designed to be easily expandable.
+- [ ] The category is hardcoded, but it should be designed to be easily expandable.
-- Sanitazing post title and description should be on back-end for better UX
+- [ ] Sanitazing post title and description should be on back-end for better UX
-- Unit tests are incomplete due to a lack of time
+- [ ] Unit tests are incomplete due to a lack of time
+- [ ] Lack of return types in methods in Active Records

 ## How to run api